UCSF-DSCOLAB/cyclone/README.md

 6. Push your branch back to the repo with `git push origin HEAD -u`.
 7. Create a Pull Request into the `main` branch, describe your changes in the description.

-You can also contibute by describing any bugs by opening up an `Issue` above!
+You can also contribute by describing any bugs by opening up an `Issue` above!